tomwhross/dotfiles/README.md

 $ source .bash_profile
 ```

-Run `lndots` to install the symlinks
+Run `lnkdots` to install the symlinks

 ```
 $ lnkdots